3ni0lA/3ni0LA/README.md

 ### 🌺 About Me

-I'm a **DevOps & Cloud Engineer** passionate about building resilient infrastructure and automating everything that can be automated.
+I'm a **DevOps Engineer** passionate about building resilient infrastructure and automating everything that can be automated.
 Currently serving as an **Automation Specialist at Upskayl**, where I design and implement sophisticated automation workflows using GHL and n8n.

-After graduating from **[AltSchool Africa School of Engineering](https://altschoolafrica.com/schools/engineering)** (Class of 2022), I've been on an exciting journey through cloud infrastructure, CI/CD pipelines, and infrastructure automation.
+After graduating from **[AltSchool Africa School of Engineering](https://engineering.altschoolafrica.com/)** (Class of 2022), I've been on an exciting journey through cloud infrastructure, CI/CD pipelines, and infrastructure automation.
 Now, I'm making my strategic comeback to DevOps engineering with enhanced skills and fresh perspectives.

 ✨ **Quick facts about me:**
 - 😊 Pronouns: She/Her
 - 🎓 AltSchool Africa alumna, continuously learning and growing
 - 🌱 Currently mastering advanced Kubernetes, AWS Solutions Architecture & GitOps
-- 💼 Open to: DevOps Engineer, Cloud Engineer, System Administrator roles (Junior/Mid-level)
+- 💼 Dream Job: DevOps Engineer roles (Junior/Mid-level)
 - 🎌 When I'm not building infrastructure: watching anime, K-dramas, Marvel series, or vibing to music

 ---